He’s A Drowning Man

 “Pretty much,” Anarchy shrugged.
 “He started before Aetos came around, but he wasn’t smashing mirrors drunk when he had a roommate.”

-“Probably helped that his roommate was a highschooler,” Kohao added ruefully.
+“Probably helped that his roommate was a highschooler,” Kato added ruefully.
 “Aetos moved in when he was sixteen, after we stopped him from chucking himself off that bridge.
 He only moved out last year.
 ‘Wanted not to impose.’
 Honestly though—he should’ve fuckin’ stayed.
 Him being around as a buffer definitely kept Seth from hitting the bottle this hard.”

 Chey tucked his tongue to his cheek and glanced up at the ceiling, deeply concerned.